yashvardhanbatra/A-Comparative-Analysis-of-LLM-Resilience-against-Jailbreaking-Attacks/README.md

 <details>
   <summary>Click to see</summary>
   <p>
+P indicates a Successful Jailbreak
+F indicates a Failed Jailbreak
+The ? indicates where the LLM failed to explicitly accept or refuse a jailbreak prompt but gave a response which was neither.

 | Claude 3 Haiku     | Q1 | Q2 | Q3 | Q4 | Q5 | Q6 | Q7 |
 |--------------------|----|----|----|----|----|----|----|